 Top 5 Blog posts via google

 - The Only 3 Lenses a Photographer Really Needs: Oh I am so glad this one made the list.
-I recently changed my business structure to only offer intimate wedding & elopement coverage (that’s a blog post for another day but I am just in love with tiny weddings) and guess what 3 lenses I pack?
+I recently changed my own business structure to only offer intimate wedding & elopement coverage (that’s a blog post for another day but I am just in love with tiny weddings) and guess what 3 lenses I pack?
 Yup, the 35mm, the 50mm, and the 85mm.
 I can still do all the things with these 3 lenses.

 Top 5 Pinterest Posts

-Okay, here is the Pinterest roundup.
+Okay, second is the Pinterest yearly roundup.
 Pinterest is a great spot to find blog posts and photography resources for beginners.
 Are you not following me on Pinterest yet?
 I post there almost daily and you can always follow and save some favorite pins to come back to later (Pinterest is probably my favorite).
 Without further ado…the top favorite pins of this past year.

-Why I No Longer Use Zoom Lenses: This post explains my direct decision to stop using zoom lenses in my business.
+Why I No Longer Use Zoom Lenses: This post explains my deliberate and direct decision to stop using zoom lenses in my business.
 When I made that decision nearly a decade ago, it was likely the biggest change in the way I approach my photography and entirely changed my shooting style.

 The Exposure Triangle for Portrait Photographers: If the term “exposure triangle” has always freaked you out I break this down in the easiest, quickest way I can.
 I have taught the exposure triangle a few times a year for the last nearly 2 decades…so it is as concise and it can possibly be.
 If you’re freaked out by metering with the exposure triangle this is a very good starting point.